NatalieSalemme/react-pokedex/README.md

 Inside project `root` directory run `npm install`.
 After all dependencies are installed run `npm start`.
 A new browser window should open.

+If you have issues getting the application to work, download the CORS google chrome extension called [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)

 ## Project structure

 ### App.js